RosyRoseman/SimpleGame/README.md

 type <cd Desktop>
 type <cd SimpleGame>
 type <ruby Game.rb>
+elseif os == Windows
+just download the zip and double click the .exe and you should be good end

 ## Template for adding things
 # check this before adding stuff